sixfeetup/k8s-tilt-php-app/README.md

 ```
 tilt up
 ```
-We hit `space` and this is starting a nice dashboard on our browser.
-After a few seconds, where the app is built, we can see the sample application running on the browser, on http://localhost:8000/
+We hit `space` and this is starting the nice dashboard of Tilt on our browser.
+We click the Details view and choose Laravel, and see how the application is building.
+After 1-2 minutes the app informs us that it is ready on http://localhost:8000/

 We can perform changes to the code, for example edit file `welcome.blade.php`.
 After a few seconds if we refresh the browser, we will see the changes reflected.